olagrottvik/bust/CONTRIBUTING.md

 ## Requirements ##

-Using a virtual environment is needed to keep [requirements.txt](requirements.txt) correctly updated.
-When adding a new module to the project, update the requirements by running:
+When adding a new module to the project, update the requirements in [setup.py](setup.py).

-`$ pip freeze > requirements.txt`

 ### Development Flow